 Together, climate crises and gender inequality cut across every part of a girl's life.
 But in a world where every girl is listened to, I know the world would stand a better chance, both when it comes to the existential threat of climate change and to becoming a more equal, innovative, powerful and beautiful place. — Vanessa Nakate, Climate Activist and UNICEF Goodwill Ambassador

 Recognizing that adolescent girls in particular are consistently disadvantaged — especially in situations of crisis and conflict — UNICEF makes specific investments in adolescent girls' health and nutrition, menstrual health and hygiene, social protection, education and other critical areas.

 “Girls’ rights, no matter where you grow up, matter," says Lauren Rumble, UNICEF’s Associate Director of Gender Equality.
 "What girls want to do is make the world a better place.
 Why wouldn’t we want to put resources and attention in their hands?”

-Addressing inequities to achieve equality
+Addressing gender inequities

 In order to reach the outcome of gender equality, the process of gender equity must be implemented.
 For instance, all girls should have the opportunity to complete a secondary education, just like their male counterparts do.

 Yet there are many obstacles — child marriage, lack of menstrual hygiene, teenage pregnancy, cultural prejudices about girls not needing to attend school — that contribute to gender inequity.
 Remove these obstacles and access improves — and gender equality becomes within reach.